 Public access for hand launching of small boats and canoes is provided at a DEC operated site, located on Bear Lake Road north of the Village of Stockton.
 Parking lot has 10 car capacity.

 Bear Lake provides angling for largemouth bass, smallmouth bass, northern pike, muskellunge and several species of panfish.
 Anglers should note that the lake experiences oxygen depletion below depths of 12 - 15 feet from June-September.

-Bass in Bear Lake are fairly abundant and exhibit good growth rates, with good numbers of bass in the 12 inch - 15 inch size group.
+Largemouth and Smallmouth Bass: Bass in Bear Lake are fairly abundant and exhibit good growth rates, with good numbers of bass in the 12 - 15 inch size group.
 The lake's extensive, natural wetland shoreline offers excellent cover for largemouth bass and anglers shouldn't pass up these brushy areas.
 When trying for smallmouth bass, concentrate on areas with gravel bottoms and drop-offs.
 Bass anglers have success with spinner baits, surface plugs, plastic worms, crank baits and live bait, such as crayfish and shiners.

 Muskellunge, Northern Pike and Walleye: Northern pike, which reproduce naturally, and muskellunge, which are stocked as fingerlings by DEC, provide anglers with the opportunity for a true trophy.
 Muskellunge in Bear Lake can exceed 40 inches in length, while northern pike over 30 inches can be caught.
 Large, live minnows and 8 - 12 inch imitation baitfish lures will take some nice fish.
 Since 2011, walleye fingerlings (2,300) have been stocked every other year to provide additional angling opportunity.